Use a Debt Settlement Stretegy to Reduce Your Monthly Debt Payments

 Significantly reduce what you owe

-Get rid of your credit card debt in 36 months or less
+Get rid of debt in 36 months or less

 DebtBlue is a Debt Settlement firm.
-This means we take the time to listen to your specific situation, understand how much credit card debt you have, and then negotiate with your creditors on your behalf to get them to forgive, settle or take an offer for less than you owe.
+This means we negotiate with your creditors on your behalf to get them to forgive, settle or take an offer for less than you owe.
 Debt Settlement works for debts that are classified as “unsecured debt.”
-Unsecured debt includes Credit Cards, Medical Bills or Hospital Bills, Department Store Debts or even Cell Phone Debts.
+Unsecured debt includes Credit Cards, Medical Bills or Hospital Bills, Department Store Debts or even Personal Loans.
 It will not work for secured debts like mortgages or car loans.

 Debt settlement, also known as debt negotiation, debt reduction, or debt resolution, is the process of working to resolve debts for less than what a consumer owes.
 Typically, a debt settlement firm acts as the consumer’s advocate, working to lower principal balances and to resolve debts so that the consumer can achieve financial freedom.
 A debt settlement firm does not make monthly payments to creditors but rather negotiates directly with the consumer’s creditors while the consumer accumulates funds for the settlement through a monthly program payment.
 Debt settlement firms charge consumers a fee for their services.
 For compliant and ethical firms, this fee is only charged AFTER the client has had a successful resolution and received results.